GHOST-Aram/friendly-docs/eventcategories/docs/[id]/put.md

 ## PUT `/event-categories`

-This endpoint allows event organizers and system admins to update a new categories under which events can be grouped.
+This endpoint allows event organizers and system admins to update event categories information.
 Event organizers and system admins are users of the `organizer` and `superuser` groups respectively.

 ### Authorization
 Only authenticated event organizers or system admins can update an Event Category.

+Admins or hosts can only update documents they created.
+If an admin tries to update a document created by another admin or another venue host, the server will deny the request and respond with status code `403` (Fobbiden).
+Same goes for venue hosts.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
 To update a new event, provide the following event details in the request body: